Jet's Pizza

-Jet's America, Inc. (doing business as Jet's Pizza) is an American pizza franchise restaurant.
-It was founded in 1978 in the Detroit suburb of Sterling Heights, and operates primarily in the state of Michigan.
+Jet's America, Inc., doing business as Jet's Pizza, is an American chain of fast food pizza restaurants.
+Founded in Sterling Heights, Michigan in 1978, Jet's has more than 400 locations across 25 U.S. states, primarily franchised.

 History

 The first Jet's Pizza was opened in 1978 by brothers Eugene and John Jetts in Sterling Heights, Michigan.
 The original location was converted from a vacant party store into a restaurant.
 The Jetts later opened more locations and formed Jet's America Inc. with their cousins, Jim Galloway, Jr. and Jeff Galloway in 1992.